nearform/titus/docs/developers/packages/titus-frontend/README.md

 **Note:** The Titus frontend is automatically installed if you previously ran `npm install` at root level.

-## Developer workflow
+## Developer Workflow
-Unless you are integrating with an API, you _should_ be able to develop the front end in isolation.
+Unless you are integrating with an API, you _should_ be able to develop the frontend in isolation.
-This decouples the front end from the back end.
+This decouples the frontend from the backend.

-- Develop visual components for the application "Storybook-first"
+- Develop visual components for the application "Storybook-first".
-- This promotes a better structure for testing UI in isolation
+- This promotes a better structure for testing the UI in isolation.
-- For integration, create page container components that handle passing logic to visuals
+- For integration, create page container components that handle passing logic to visuals.

 ## Development with Storybook
-To develop the UI, you'll need to run the Storybook.
+To develop the UI, run Storybook as follows:
 ```
 npm run storybook
 ```

-### CSF
+### Component Story Format(CSF)
-Titus uses a newer version of Storybook that supports [CSF](https://storybook.js.org/docs/formats/component-story-format/).
-As of version 5.2, this is the recommended way to write your stories.
+Titus uses a version of Storybook(5.2) that supports [CSF](https://storybook.js.org/docs/formats/component-story-format/).
+We recommend you write your stories this way.

-### Component docs
+### Component Docs
-Titus makes use of [`@storybook/addon-docs`](https://www.npmjs.com/package/@storybook/addon-docs) for MDX powered documentation.
-This means documentation with embedded stories.
+Titus uses [`@storybook/addon-docs`](https://www.npmjs.com/package/@storybook/addon-docs) for MDX-powered documentation.
+This embeds documentation with stories.
 However, to keep DRY, we write stories in JavaScript and then reference them within an MDX documentation file.

-Consider this example where `loading.story.js` contains
+Consider the example below, where `loading.story.js` contains the following:
 ```
 import docs from './loading.mdx'
 export default {